fbsamples/Canvas-Streaming-Example/README.md

 app.use(express.static(__dirname + '/www'));
 ```

-If you run this application now (run `node server.js`), you should see “Listening...” on the terminal, and if you go to http://localhost:3000/ you should see “Cannot GET /”.
+If you run this application now (run `node server.js`), you should see ï¿½Listening...ï¿½ on the terminal, and if you go to http://localhost:3000/ you should see ï¿½Cannot GET /ï¿½.
 This means that your server was able to listen on port :3000 and is handling HTTP requests, but there is nothing in the `www` directory yet to serve.
 If you don't see what is expected, make sure node is in your path, that you don't have a strange firewall configuration blocking port :3000, and that nothing else is listening on port :3000.
 (You can change this to any usable port if needed.
 The specific port doesn't matter.  :3000 is just an example.)
 Stop your Node.js server by pressing Ctrl + C.

 Now, we will add a WebSocket server by appending this code to server.js: